Inverse problems for Lorentzian manifolds and non-linear hyperbolic equations: Earliest observation time functions

-{\bf Remark 2.1} \ The above imbedding $q\mapsto \F(q)$ is similar to the Kuratowski embedding used in the study of metric spaces.
-The Kuratowski embedding is the isometric map $K:x\mapsto \dist(x,\cdotp)$ from the metric space $(N,\dist)$ to the space $C(N)$.
-Also, in several inverse problems for Riemannian manifolds with boundary, a homeomorphic image of the compact manifold $N$ has been obtained by using the embedding $R:x\mapsto \dist(x,\cdotp)$, $R:N\to C(\p N)$, see \cite{AKKLT,KKL,KLU}.

-{\gtext The point of the remark is to note that in several geometric inverse problems, in order to reconstruct an unknown manifold $W$ from a given data}, one needs to construct a copy of the manifold.
+{\mmmmtext In several geometric inverse problems \cite{AKKLT,KKL,KLU}, in order to reconstruct an unknown manifold $W$ from a given data, one needs to construct a copy of the manifold.
 The importance of Proposition \ref{propo paper part 2} lies in the fact that it can be used to construct a homeomorphic image of the original Lorentzian manifold $W$ embedded in the known space $C(\overline \A)$.
-After the homeomorphic image $\F(W)$ of the manifold is constructed, we can construct other structures on it, e.g., the differentiable coordinates and a metric tensor conformal to the original metric.
+After the homeomorphic image $\F(W)$ of the manifold is constructed, we can construct other structures on it, e.g., the differentiable coordinates and a metric tensor conformal to the original metric. }